fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-01-12-webdev-bootcamp-intro.md

 - **Discussion forums** where we can ask for help and talk to the other thousands of people that have enrolled in the course.
 - **Guest speaker livestreams** where the speaker will talk about their experiences.

+The Web Development Bootcamp runs alongside the JavaScript Bootcamp, which is led by [Ramón Huidobro](https://ramonh.dev/).
+So both Jessica and Ramón host the Q&A sessions and guest speaker livestreams.

 Here is the 6-week course outline:

 Week | Description